 After school activities are probably a luxury for many.

 That said, there is certainly a question mark over the balance between family and work time for many – with kids being shuttled off all over the place so that parents can keep juggling the balls of work and home life as best they can.
+Spending just an hour of quality time with our children seems to be a challenge for many.

 You may say it was ever thus.